spectrocloud/librarium/docs/docs-content/integrations/frp.md

 managed by Spectro Cloud.
 The client is deployed inside your Palette-managed Kubernetes cluster and connects to the reverse proxy server.
 When you add the Spectro Proxy pack to a cluster profile, a couple of things happen:

+- Palette injects the reverse proxy server's SSL certificate into the cluster.
+This allows the cluster to trust the reverse proxy server.

 - The kubeconfig file is updated with the reverse proxy address instead of pointing directly to the cluster's API address.
 The following is an example of a kubeconfig file where the `server` attribute points to the reverse proxy.